fellipe-leandro/fellipe-leandro.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/fellipe-leandro/fellipe-leandro.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### About
-I'm an Electrical Engineering Student at UFRN (Federal University of Rio Grande do Nore - Brazil) with Interests on programming and Digital Electronics (PIC micrcontrollers, FPGA, Computer Architecture).
-This webpage was created initially for document some projects developed in Digital Image Processing course.
+I'm an Electrical Engineering Student at UFRN (Federal University of Rio Grande do Nore - Brazil) with Interests on programming and Digital Electronics (PIC microcontrollers, FPGA, Computer Architecture).
+This webpage was created initially for document some projects developed on Digital Image Processing course.

 ### Support or Contact